-Step away from the buzzing streets Osaka and the towering skyscrapers of Tokyo and you soon start to see that Japan has a lot of quiet countryside to explore.
+Many people see Japan as a sprawling metropolis of futuristic highways and glowing billboards, but that’s only a small slice of this Asian nation.
+Step away from the buzzing streets of Osaka and the towering skyscrapers of Tokyo and you’ll quickly realize that Japan has a lot of quiet countryside to explore.

 Places To Visit in Japan